Bobbie Gentry and Glen Campbell

-Bobbie Gentry and Glen Campbell is a studio album by American singer-songwriters Bobbie Gentry and Glen Campbell.
+Bobbie Gentry and Glen Campbell is a studio album by American singers Bobbie Gentry and Glen Campbell.
 It was released on September 16, 1968, by Capitol Records.

 The album spawned two hit singles and was certified gold by the Recording Industry Association of America.
+It was also awarded the Academy of Country Music Award for Album of the Year in 1969.

 Gentry toured briefly with Campbell and performed on a number of American and British television programs and specials.

 The album was reissued in the UK in 1983 by EMI's budget label mfp, under the title All I Have to Do Is Dream, featuring new cover art and a slightly re-sequenced track listing, including the duo's 1969 single "All I Have to Do Is Dream".

 Critical reception

 In the issue dated September 28, 1968, Billboard magazine published a review calling the album "a dynamite sales package teaming the talents of Campbell and Gentry.
 The duetting on a well planned program of pop hits is a natural for fast programming and top sales.
 They excel in their blend of Campbell's hit "Gentle on My Mind" and "My Elusive Dreams".
 The Bobbie Gentry composition "Mornin' Glory" comes up a winner in their reading."